Generic Name: Fosphenytoin sodium

 Incidence in Controlled Clinical Trials

 All adverse events were recorded during the trials by the clinical investigators using terminology of their own choosing.
 Similar types of events were grouped into standardized categories using modified COSTART dictionary terminology.
-These categories are used in the tables and listings below with the frequencies representing the proportion of individuals exposed to Fosphenytoin or comparative therapy.
+These categories are used in the tables and listings below with the frequencies representing the proportion of individuals exposed to Fosphenytoin sodium injection or comparative therapy.
 The prescriber should be aware that these figures cannot be used to predict the frequency of adverse events in the course of usual medical practice where patient characteristics and other factors may differ from those prevailing during clinical studies.
 Similarly, the cited frequencies cannot be directly compared with figures obtained from other clinical investigations involving different treatments, uses or investigators.
 An inspection of these frequencies, however, does provide the prescribing physician with one basis to estimate the relative contribution of drug and nondrug factors to the adverse event incidences in the population studied.

 |BODY AS A WHOLE|